SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 ## Conclusions

 I’m very happy about the progress I made with this project and the things I’ve learned.
 Mixing it made me realise two things.
-Firstly, how mixing can help to give the player more clarity in terms of information.
+Firstly, how mixing can be great to give the player more gameplay clarity.
 Secondly is the progress I’ve made through this game and it was nice to finally take a step back and see how all of it came together.
 &nbsp;&nbsp;&nbsp;

 As promised at the start of this project, a breakdown video of my redesign will follow shortly and will be going over my favourite systems.